THE

 recurring expenses;

-(b) specified in
+(b) specified

-including disadvantaged children of the neighbourhood
+children, including disadvantaged children of the neighbourhood or other

-other school, as may be determined by the Government;
+children in any other school, as may be determined by the Government;

 (c) shall provide the information pertaining to